LexterS999/multi-proxy-config-fetcher/README.md

 - **Config Uniqueness (25%)**: Percentage of unique configs contributed.
 - **Response Time (15%)**: Server response time and availability.

-The overall score is calculated in real-time and updated hourly.
+The overall score is calculated in real-time.
 Sources scoring below 30% are automatically disabled.

 > **Note**: The sources listed are examples.
 You can easily modify the source list in `src/config.py` to use your preferred Telegram channels or other URLs.
 The performance metrics shown above are based on real-time monitoring of each source's reliability in providing valid configurations.